 One way to prepare for law practice in a society facing information overload and increasingly complex legal issues is to concentrate your academic study in a particular field of law.
-Pitt Law students who choose this route have the advantage of pursuing any of six different specialized areas of study, each of which offers students the opportunity to take sharply-focused courses leading to a designation on the transcript verifying completion of a concentrated course of study.
+Pitt Law students who choose this route have the advantage of pursuing any of seven different specialized areas of study, each of which offers students the opportunity to take sharply-focused courses leading to a designation on the transcript verifying completion of a concentrated course of study.

 - Environmental or Energy Law